 This seminar course affords the opportunity for doctoral students and post-doctoral fellows to improve their research skills and increase their scientific productivity in the formulation of research proposals and journal publications and presentations at scientific meetings.
-Participants present their work-in-progress.
+Participants present their work-in-progress and act as reviewers for others' work.
+Students also learn other career skills and the principles of the responsible conduct of research, e.g., making poster presentations, presenting job talks, writing cover letters and teaching philosophy statements, and observing fair practices for authorship and acknowledgement.
 This course provides opportunities to involve mentors (e.g., advisers, dissertation supervisors, committee members) and to practice mentoring and teaching with other participants.
 This course is required for HPBS PhD students once after the qualifying exam and may be repeated for credit.

-Prerequisites: [Doctoral student or post-doctoral fellow in HPBS] or consent of instructor
+Prerequisites: Doctoral student or post-doctoral fellow or consent of instructor